steerocea/Cellar/README.md

 These challenging technologies will not only push the boundaries of our development capabilities but also contribute significantly to the depth and replayability of our dungeon crawler.

-## Prototype Information
+# Prototype Information

-# Challenging Engine Technology Used / In The Future
+## Challenging Engine Technology Used Currently / In The Future

-# Feature List
+## Feature List

+Contributions:

+burgeskent: Zombie AI, Test Level, Early Procedural Generation
+steerocea: Inventory System, Chest UI
+hawkinlevi: Weapons

-# Controls
+## Controls
+WASD - Movement
+Space - Jump
+E - Interact (Chests)
+Left Click - Attack (With Weapon Equipped)

-# List Of Assets / Templates Used
+## List Of Assets / Templates Used

-Modular Dungeon Assets - Made By loadbrr (https://loafbrr.itch.io/modular-dungeon-tiles-asset)
+Modular Dungeon Assets - Made By loadbrr (https://loafbrr.itch.io/modular-dungeon-tiles-asset) Zombie Animations - Taken from Mixamo (https://www.mixamo.com/)